fortrabbit/blog/headless-and-reactive.md

 ## SEO

 For many web projects good visibility in search engines is a must.
-Search crawlers may not interpret Javascript.
+Search crawlers may not interpret JavaScript.
 That boils down to:

 - ❌ Single Page Application with CSR, bad SEO
 - ✅ Classical PHP with no reactivity, good SEO